helldrum/gemini-cli-no-sec/README.md

 - Conversation checkpointing to save and resume complex sessions
 - Custom context files (GEMINI.md) to tailor behavior for your projects

+### Responsive UI & Full-Width Display

+The CLI's user interface now fully utilizes the terminal's width, eliminating unnecessary padding (including the extra left padding on content) and ensuring content like markdown and code snippets are displayed responsively across the entire available space.
+Additionally, line numbering is now stripped from markdown code block rendering, allowing for easy copy-pasting directly from the terminal without the need to manually remove numerotation.

 ### GitHub Integration

 Integrate Gemini CLI directly into your GitHub workflows with [**Gemini CLI GitHub Action**](https://github.com/google-github-actions/run-gemini-cli):